-In this post, I am going to give you a quick overview of Champagne.
-I will help guide you through picking out a bottle, give you some quick tips on cooking with it and teach you how to make this simple but elegant meal.
-Let’s get started.
+If you haven't ever cooked with champagne before, you are in for a real treat!
+But don't worry, I will help guide you through picking out a bottle, give you some quick tips on cooking with it and teach you how to make this pan-fried chicken cutlet dish that will impress everyone around your dinner table when it's served.
+Let's get started.

-They range in sweetness.
-While browsing the Champagne sections, you may see labels such as:
+Champagnes range in sweetness so when you are in the store browsing the Champagne sections, you may see labels such as:

 - Brut (dry)